GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Functionality
 ^^^^^^^^^^^^^

-Our main goal is to make GT4Py `storages` behave as close as possible to NumPy `ndarrays` for the base cases while providing additional domain-specific functionality.
-This means that, ideally, users can treat GT4Py Storages as regular NumPy arrays in their codes and expect the same results.
-The specific cases where behavior may differ because of the limitations of the NumPy API or the GT4Py Storage requirements, should be mentioned here and in the GT4Py documentation.

-We chose to use internally NumPy and CuPy `ndarrays` to store CPU and GPU buffers, respectively, since they are standard and realiable components of the Python ecosystem.
-We rely on those libraries to implement part of the functionality, like mathematical operators, by forwarding the calls to the appropriate NumPy/CuPy function call.
+We chose to use internally NumPy and CuPy `ndarrays` to store CPU and GPU buffers, respectively, since they are standard and reliable components of the Python ecosystem.
+We rely on those libraries to implement part of the functionality, like `__setitem__` and `__getitem__`, by forwarding the calls to the appropriate NumPy/CuPy function call.
 As a consequence, support for `dtypes` and other functionality is restricted to the common denominator of CuPy and NumPy.

 .. note:: In this document, references to NumPy and CuPy objects or functions use the standard